 Introduction

-our understanding of diversification.
-A detailed knowledge of hybrid zone structure can serve as the basis for models of evolutionary forces (Barton and Hewitt 1985 Szymura and Barton 1986), and aid in identifying genomic regions underlying reproductive isolation (Rieseberg et al. 1999 Sung et al. 2018). hybrid zone structure can (Mallet and Barton 1989; Nosil et al. 2005).
+Hybrid zones refer to regions where genetically diverged taxa overlap and produce offspring.
+Because of the fundamental role of reproductive isolation in determining the structure and dynamics of hybrid zones, describing hybrid zones can lend important insights to our understanding of lineage diversification.
+A detailed knowledge of hybrid zone structure can serve as the basis for models of evolutionary forces fundamental to speciation (Barton and Hewitt 1985; Szymura and Barton 1986), and aid in identifying genomic regions underlying reproductive isolation (Rieseberg et al. 1999; Sung et al. 2018; Tavares et al. 2018).
+Even without an understanding of introgression at the genomic level, an ecologically-based understanding of hybrid zone structure can yield insights about the nature of selection as a mechanism of reproductive isolation (Mallet and Barton 1989; Nosil et al. 2005).

-Hybrid zones structured as a monotonic cline between two parental taxaa balance between gene flow into the contact zone and selection against hybrids (Barton and Hewitt 1985).
-(Turner and Harr 2014). , ().
+Hybrid zones structured as a monotonic cline between two parental taxa fit the ‘tension-zone’ model, which describes a balance between gene flow into the contact zone and selection against hybrids (Barton and Hewitt 1985).
+In this model, selection against hybrids can be environment-independent, for example through hybrid male sterility (Turner and Harr 2014).
+Alternatively, in the ‘mosaic’ model, the distribution of parental types and hybrids is patchy across a landscape (Harrison 1986).
+While this pattern could result from priority effects of colonization, if the spatial distribution of genotypes is associated with an underlying habitat mosaic, it is more likely that divergent ecological selection structures the hybrid zone (Rand and Harrison 1989; Vines et al. 2003; Nosil et al. 2005).
 An important consequence of this spatial pattern is that multiple regions of secondary contact can behave to some degree independently (Harrison 1986), potentially giving rise to similar or context-specific outcomes throughout the region of secondary contact.
 While not mutually exclusive in a given system (Riquet et al. 2019), these models are a useful first step in novel descriptions of hybrid zones.

 Herbarium records and museum collections provide a rich yet often underutilized resource for the analysis of morphological variation (McAllister et al. 2018).
 When available, the association of geolocation with phenotype across a broad geographic range can be a powerful tool for identifying and describing hybrid zones.
-Floral phenotypes may offer several advantages in this enterprise.
+Floral phenotypes may offer several advantages in this enterprise, in that collectors have a bias toward collect plants in flower (Daru et al. 2018), and these characters are often among the most taxonomically informative.
 Closely-related taxa are often better differentiated by floral characters than vegetative characters (Grant 1971), in line with the commonly-held opinion that divergence in floral morphology underlies much of angiosperm diversification (Crepet and Niklas 2009).
 Indeed, hybridization studies through the lens of floral morphology have provided important insights into the evolutionary process, often focusing on the role of divergent pollination systems in maintaining reproductive isolation (Grant 1949, 1952; Fulton and Hodges 1999; Schemske and Bradshaw 1999; Milano et al. 2016).
-In contrast to revealing hybrid intermediacy, floral phenotypes may instead exhibit exaggerated divergence in sympatry, a pattern consistent with character displacement or reinforcement (van der Niet et al. 2006; Grossenbacher and Whittall 2011; Hopkins 2013; Grossenbacher and Stanton 2014)While careful experiments are necessary to address these hypotheses, documenting phenotypes patterns in areas of sympatry is a prerequisite step toward understanding the course and fate of trait divergence during secondary contact between hybridizing taxa.
+In contrast to revealing hybrid intermediacy, floral phenotypes may instead exhibit exaggerated divergence in sympatry, a pattern consistent with character displacement or reinforcement (van der Niet et al. 2006; Grossenbacher and Whittall 2011; Hopkins 2013; Grossenbacher and Stanton 2014; Runquist and Moeller 2014), although it is possible that both patterns might be observed over different time scales.
+While careful experiments are necessary to address these hypotheses, documenting phenotypes patterns in areas of sympatry is a prerequisite step toward understanding the course and fate of trait divergence during secondary contact between hybridizing taxa.